computapars/tasks-app/README.md

 # Introduction

-YourTurn API was built from the ground-up with MongoDb, Mongoose and Express.
+Yourturn was built from the ground-up with MongoDb, Mongoose, Express, React and Redux.
+It is using components from the computapars design system.

 ## Authorization